Items that are not considered personal effects according to Cuban customs: Guide for travelers

 Small television:

-One of the things that raises questions is the small television.
-Cuban Customs defines “portables” as those that operate independently, without the need to be connected to electric current.
+One of the items in question is the small television.
+Cuban Customs defines “portables” as those that operate independently without the need to be connected to electrical current.

 In this sense, a small television that does not have an internal battery is not considered a personal effect and will be subject to payment of the tariff.